COBRA: A Continual Learning Approach to Vision-Brain Understanding: The Proposed COBRA Approach

 where $\texttt{MLP}_{c}$ is a linear layer, $\hat{y_c}$ is the predicted objects in the fMRI signals, $N_c$ is number of object.
 In the Natural Scenes Dataset \cite{allen2022massive} (NSD), $N_c$ is fixed to 80 since all stimuli are from the COCO \cite{lin2014microsoft} database.
-In addition, each stimulus contains multiple objects, for that reason, the $\mathcal{M}_{c}(x)$ is optimized using Binary Cross Entropy as in the Eqn \eqref{eq:cs_loss}.
+In addition, each stimulus contains multiple objects; for that reason, the $\mathcal{M}_{c}(x)$ is optimized using Binary Cross Entropy as in the Eqn \eqref{eq:cs_loss}.

 Since $\mathcal{M}_{c}$ is designed to receive the signal from any subjects, $\mathcal{M}_{c}$ will learn \textit{common} representation across subjects.
-Secondly, $\mathcal{M}_{c}$ aims to learn the context inside the signals, i.e., what objects that signal contains.
+Secondly, $\mathcal{M}_{c}$ aims to learn the context inside the signals, i.e., what objects the signal contains.